 - What is myRA?

-myRA (my Retirement Account) is a simple, safe, and affordable way to start saving for your future.
-Developed by the U.S. Department of the Treasury, myRA follows Roth IRA guidelines such as tax free earning and withdrawals under certain circumstances.
-It invests in a U.S. Treasury retirement security which is guaranteed to never lose dollar value. myRA costs nothing to open, has no fees, and has no minimum balance or contribution (deposit) requirements.
+myRA (my Retirement Account) is a Roth IRA—an individual retirement account in which earnings and withdrawals are tax-free under certain circumstances—that invests in a U.S. Treasury retirement security which is guaranteed to never lose dollar value.
+A myRA has no fees and has no minimum balance or contribution (deposit) requirements.

-- What does it cost to open or hold an account?
+- What does it cost to hold an account?

 - How do I know the money I save with myRA is safe?